 3. Mix the very cold meat with spices, very fast as meat should not get warm.

 4. Add meat to the grinder or food processor and grind it on high speed for about 1-2 minutes.
-Add ice snow and grind again thoroughly.
+Add grated "ice snow" and grind again thoroughly.
 You should get a fine but tough mass.
-That's all fine.
+That's all okay.

 4. You can do a test now if you like: